apache/beam/website/www/site/content/en/documentation/sdks/yaml.md

 It is a common to want to run a single Beam pipeline in different contexts and/or with different configurations.
-When running a YAML pipeline either locally or via the gcloud, the yaml file can be parameterized with externally provided variables using the [jinja variable syntax](https://jinja.palletsprojects.com/en/stable/templates/#variables).
+When running a YAML pipeline using `apache_beam.yaml.main` or via gcloud, the yaml file can be parameterized with externally provided variables using the [jinja variable syntax](https://jinja.palletsprojects.com/en/stable/templates/#variables).
 The values are then passed via a `--jinja_variables` command line flag.